How you can make a good impression at your interview with Baker McKenzie

-Interviews are held at Baker McKenzie’s office at 100 New Bridge Street in London; this is near to St Paul’s, so there will be plenty of street maps around to help you out.
-When you arrive, make sure you’re polite and friendly to everyone you meet; Baker McKenzie place a heavy emphasis on their ‘culture of friendship’, so a good first impression is vital.
+When you arrive for the assessment day, make sure you’re polite and friendly to everyone you meet; Baker McKenzie place a heavy emphasis on their ‘culture of friendship’ talked about in their glossy online brochure, so a good first impression is vital.

 The assessment day will be split into three parts, one of which will involve a group exercise.
-Each member of the group will be given a business scenario to read over before the group comes together to assess it.
-You will be judged on your contributions to the group, how well you work as part of a team, your commercial awareness and practical approach to problems.
+Each member of the group will be given a mock business scenario to read through individually before discussing as a group.
+You will be judged on your contributions to the group and how well you work as part of a team.

-The first interview, conducted by a partner, is said to cover the following:
+The case study interview, conducted by two partners, is said to cover the following:

-The second interview, conducted by an associate, covers:
+The next interview, conducted by as associate, covers: